 For your reference, read the State Academic Senate Constitution at the ASCCC website.

 You can also download the proposed ammendments .

 The Academic Senate meets every first and third Thursday from 2:10 p.m. to 4:00 p.m. in Building 6, room 6203, unless otherwise indicated.

 Members of the governing council must attend Academic Senate meetings; if division representatives cannot attend, they are asked to send an alternate.
 Members of the greater Academic Senate (all faculty) are welcome at any meeting.
 Guests may request to address the Senate by contacting the Senate president to arrange room on the agenda.
 Guests who are not on the agenda are welcome to address the senate with information items during the Public Comment segment of any meeting.
 No action may be taken on any item brought forward during the Public Comment segment.

 ASCCC Conferences, Institutes, and Plenary Information

-- Resolutions from Fall 2013 State Plenary
+- Resolutions from the most recent State Plenary

 - AB 86: Provides funding for CCCs and Adult Education to create consortia to develop plans for the alignment of services in basic skills, ESL, and other community course needs.